sherimickelson/LoadBalanceForCESM/README.rst

 Assigns the number of threads for each component. does not scale the component inputs provided to it.

 --prepCESM(processorIncrementationLoops, collection_of_optimized_values, target_directory_for_CESM, assortmentOfTimingFileDirectory, accessingTimingFileDirectory, threadIdentifier, permittedToScale)
+The prepCESM() function is designed take care of building and running the model after the optimize_values_allocation_run() function is called.
+The dirctory for the new case is developed hereas well as the call of the assignValuesForNTASKS(), assignValuesForROOTPE(), and assignValuesForNTHRDS() functions.
+The timing file directory is copied to be eventually shared with the load balancer later.

+--checkComponentValue(componentOptimizedValues, categoryForValues, modelComponent)
+The

 cesm_allocation.py
 The load balncing software code is initiated in this file and the function that manages the highest level function amongst b2deg_alternative.py and cesm_allocation.py.
 This python file is the one that is run from the command line.